 John PeñaAdjunct Professor of Art

-John Peña is a multidisciplinary artist from the desert of Washington State.
-He makes art as a way of exploring the natural world and his daily interactions.
-A few of John’s projects include: racing with clouds, sending a letter to the Pacific Ocean every day for the last twelve years, making daily drawings about his life and constructing large-scale plaster word balloons that are precariously balanced on two by fours.
+John Peña is a multidisciplinary artist who makes art as a way of exploring the natural world and his daily interactions.
+A few of John’s projects include: racing with clouds, making a drawing about his life every day for the last nine years, and creating life-sized plaster word balloons that are precariously balance on two-by-fours.
 John has exhibited artworks at The Mattress Factory Museum in Pittsburgh, Kevin Kavanaugh Gallery in Dublin, Kate Werble Gallery in New York City, and The Bumbershoot Arts Festival in Seattle, WA.
 He has attended a number of residencies and fellowships including The Skowhegan School of Painting and Sculpture, Bemis Center for Contemporary Arts, and The Fine Arts Work Center in Provincetown, MA.
-Peña also received a Fulbright Fellowship to work and teach in Cali, Colombia for eleven months.
+In 2009, Peña received a Fulbright Fellowship to work and teach in Cali, Colombia for eleven months.
 In 2012, he was awarded the Carol R. Brown Emerging Artist of the Year Award from the Pittsburgh Foundation.
-He also received a Creative Development Grant from The Pittsburgh Foundation and The Heinz Endowment in 2014.
+He has also received a Creative Development Grant from The Pittsburgh Foundation and The Heinz Endowment.
 He currently lives and works in Pittsburgh, Pennsylvania.